vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-30-codility-lessions-in-bash.md

 cpd 15:75 10:30 3:5 22:7744 44:23232
 ```

 The [ladder](https://codility.com/programmers/task/ladder/) is a counting exercise which is just implementation of Fibonacci numbers.
-Pretty much the only complexity is to understand that the number of paths leading to n-th rung is `fib(n)`.
+Pretty much the only complexity is to understand that the number of paths leading to `n`-th rung is `fib(n)`.

 ```bash
 declare -a FIB=(1 1 2)